Zoo Tycoon: Dinosaur Digs: Reviews

-According to review aggregator Metacritic, Dinosaur Digs received "mixed or average" reviews from critics.
+According to review aggregator platform Metacritic, Dinosaur Digs received "mixed or average" reviews from critics.
 Dan Adams of IGN praised the game for adding "plenty to the formula" with its features and items and said it was "well worth the time" for fans of the game.
 Elizabeth McAdams of Computer Gaming World considered the game a "refreshing twist" that integrated "seamlessly" into the original gameplay, whilst noting that the expansion did not "drastically revitalize" the core gameplay.
 Thomas Mahoney of Gameplanet praised the addition of dinosaurs for their "personality" and their "unique" animations and sounds, and considered the expansion to add to the "entertainment factor" and "longevity" of the core game.
 PC Zone wrote that the expansion added little other than dinosaurs to the game, and critiqued it as "more demanding" than the original due to the "painstaking" fine-tuning of enclosures, requiring "remarkable patience".
 Describing the premise as "contrived", Matthew Peckham of PC Gamer found the addition of dinosaurs to be "mildly amusing", but their inclusion amounted to "cheap thrill" that did not fundamentally change the core gameplay.
 Tom Chick of GameSpot found the handling of dinosaurs "disappointing" and not "as visually or audibly rewarding as it could have been", citing the uninteresting animation of the dinosaurs, the superficial damage done by dinosaurs upon escape, and the redundant purpose of the Dinosaur Recovery Team when players are able to manually move escaped dinosaurs and replace broken fencing.